proffessorL/cs-zone-assign/README.md

 ### 2. What is the difference between State and Props?
 - **State**: Managed within a component, can change over time.
 - **Props**: Passed from parent to child, read-only.

+### 3. What is the useState hook, and how does it work?
+`useState` is a React hook that lets you add state to functional components.
+It returns a state variable and a function to update it.